 DRIVER WITH RED LIGHT THAT CHANGES TO GREEN

 A motorist halted at an intersection awaiting a change in traffic signals must exercise a degree of care dependent upon the circumstance before proceeding into the intersection after receiving a favorable light.
-He must wait for clearance of a vehicle which entered the intersection before the change of signal.
+He must wait for clearance of a vehicle that entered the intersection before the change of signal.
 Bettis v.
 Paulsen-Webber Cordage Corp., 217 So.2d 662 (La.App.
 4 Cir.
 1969); Close v.
 Lumbermens Mutual Casualty Company, 207 So.2d 571 (La.App.
 3 Cir.
 1968).

 PREEMPTION OF INTERSECTION